- Employee surveys should have clear objectives and actionable questions.

 How to develop your employee survey

-1. Choose the topic.
+1. Choose the employee survey topic.

-2. Consider the timing.
+2. Consider the timing of the employee survey.

 Timing is everything.
 The key to effective survey development is getting employees to think about their recent experiences from a broader perspective.
-Consider what events are occurring in your organization that you want to learn more about and prepare corresponding surveys.
+Consider what events are occurring in your organization that you want to learn more about, and prepare corresponding surveys.

 “For example, if you have a day of employee training followed immediately by a training effectiveness survey, you will probably receive much higher ratings than you would if you conducted the survey several weeks or months after the training event, when employees can better reflect on what they did and did not learn and how the training session could be improved,” Stites told Business News Daily.

-3. Establish a length and frequency.
+3. Establish a length and frequency for employee surveys.

-A survey can provide important details about your company.
-But, it’s important to only choose a few survey types that are most relevant to your business and goals.
-For example, while only conducting an annual review likely won’t tell you enough about your company, conducting weekly pulse surveys can lead to survey fatigue.
+A survey can provide essential details about your company.
+However, choosing only a few survey types most relevant to your business and goals is crucial.
+For example, conducting an annual review likely won’t tell you enough about your company, while weekly pulse surveys can lead to survey fatigue.

-Perhaps one of the most important parts of developing a successful employee survey is determining what questions to ask.
-Some surveys include a core set of questions to enable a direct comparison of progress over time, and some include customized questions based on timely topics or events.
+One of the most essential parts of developing a successful employee survey is determining what questions to ask.
+Some surveys include a core set of questions to enable a direct comparison of progress over time.
+Others include customized questions based on timely topics or events.

 - 20 survey questions to ask to measure employee engagement